petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 1. Click *Create personal access token*.

-1. Copy your access token and save it somewhere (you won't see it again otherwise).
+1. Copy your access token and save it somewhere (it doesn't appear again).

 ## Connecting GitLab to Your Jenkins service